-• The anti-insider trading manager or equivalent did not comprehensively understand the anti-insider trading measures to be performed under the internal rules; and

-The anti-insider trading manager or equivalent did not confirm whether members were actually compliant with the anti-insider trading rules, having too much confidence that members were appropriately observing the relevant rules.
+- The anti-insider trading manager or equivalent did not comprehensively understand the anti-insider trading measures to be performed under the internal rules; and - The anti-insider trading manager or equivalent did not confirm whether members were actually compliant with the anti-insider trading rules, having too much confidence that members were appropriately observing the relevant rules.

-Audit firms should understand that negative effects of insider trading on capital markets are generally known and take even more effective measures to prevent such trading.

-Specifically, audit firms should take necessary responses such as carefully studying "Q&A Concerning Insider Trading" issued by the JICPA (September 2, 2008) and other relevant documents, re-examining the conditions of establishment, dissemination, and implementation of the rules for preventing insider trading, and considering whether the strengthening of systems to prevent insider trading is required.
+Audit firms should understand that the general public is increasing their awareness of negative effects of insider trading on capital markets and take even more effective measures to prevent such trading.
+Specifically, audit firms should take necessary responses sufficiently referring to "Q&A Concerning Insider Trading" issued by the JICPA (September 2, 2008) and other relevant documents, re-examine the status of establishment and implementation of the rules for preventing insider trading, and consider whether the strengthening of systems to prevent insider trading is required.